Kirsty's Home Videos

-Kirsty's Home Videos is a comedy programme on Sky 1 hosted by Kirsty Gallacher, similar to ITV's You've Been Framed!.
+Kirsty's Home Videos is a British comedy clip show, that was broadcast on Sky 1 and hosted by then-Sky Sports News presenter Kirsty Gallacher.
+It was similar in format and content to ITV's You've Been Framed!, and like it, was also produced by Granada Television.
 It was broadcast between April 2000 and September 2005, running for six series during its time.

 Features

 The features that were included were home video clips of mainly people falling over, making a fool of themselves and at the end of the programme was a small video with adult men and women being naked and doing daring things like walking through parks and going to a bar.

 Some series had seventeen episodes each and were shown on Sky1 every Thursday or Friday.
 Each series included a Christmas special and sometimes an uncut episode.

 All the episodes lasted for 30 minutes.

 The final series ended with a two-hour episode which featured outtakes and mishaps.